CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CHEM 134/Acids and Bases.md

 1. Conjugate base of strong acids (like $Cl^-$), which have a neutral contribution to a salt solution.
 They are not proton acceptors.
 2. Conjugate base of weak acids (like $F^-$), which have a basic contribution to a salt solution.
 They are weak proton acceptors (weakly basic).

+Note: For a salt to form a basic solution in water, its anion has to be a conjugate base where it can be used in a basic reaction (making that conjugate base a conjugate acid) that forms $OH^-$.

 ### Salt with Acid-Base Properties: Cations

 Cations can be considered conjugate acids of bases, and can be put into three categories: